Pre-Registration and Costs

 - Do you have basic snow skills, can build anchors walk in crampons but want to learn to ice or mixed climbing and are not comfortable leading?
 Then you belong in Ice and Mixed Climbing Clinics.

 - Can I register for First Light Guiding Chicks ‘N Picks?
-Women of any level can do Chicks ‘N Picks, first come first served.
+Women with basic prior climbing experience can do Chicks ‘N Picks, first come first served.

 - Looking to start back country ski touring?
 Then our back country ski touring clinic is for you.
 We will also cover off basic avalanche awareness on this course as well.

-- Tried the Ice and Mixed Clinics in a previous year and want to learn the basics of traditional protection out on the mountain? if so then our Learning to Lead Clinic would be a great place to start.
+- Have you tried the Ice and Mixed Clinics in a previous year and want to learn the basics of traditional protection out on the mountain?
+If so then our Learning to Lead Clinic would be a great place to start.